eoeoms/vscode-time-tracker-and-reminder/README.md

         "end": 1552676579707
     }
 ````
 Then it can calculate how much time you have spent running vscode.
-It saves data into file on specified intervals in **time-tracker.saveingOption**.
+It saves data into file on specified intervals in **time-tracker.savingOption**.
 Until then it keeps intervals in variables so it access hdd only when really needed.

-There is a timer running every minute to update status bar.
-When the time until next reminder is less then 1.5 minutes it starts timer every seconds so you can see how many seconds until reminder in status bar.
-When the time is up it runs timer every minute again.

 When running multiple instances of vscode it finds intersected time intervals and consolidates them (split by intervals, joins them, merge etc).
 This means that counts are correct even when running multiple instances of vscode.